MrCamoga/Langton-s-Ant/README.md

   - [x] User statistics and profiles
   - [x] API to retrieve rule data and user activity
   - [ ] Translation to other languages WIP
+  - [ ] Add new winding data to database
 - [ ] Improve GUI
 - [ ] Different work types:
   - [ ] Verify rules